Gap Opening in Protoplanetary Disks: Gas Dynamics from Global Non-ideal MHD Simulations with Consistent Thermochemistry: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the referee for the helpful report.
 X.H. acknowledges support from the University of Virginia through VICO (Virginia Initiative on Cosmic Origins) and NSF AST-1815784.
 ZYL is supported in part by NASA 80NSSC20K0533 and NSF AST-1910106.
 Our simulations are made possible by an XSEDE allocation (AST200032).
 L.W. acknowledges the computation resources provided by the KIAA.
-Z.Z. acknowledges support from the National Science Foundation under CAREER Grant Number AST-1753168.
+Z.Z. acknowledges support from the National Science Foundation under CAREER Grant Number AST-1753168 and support from NASA award 80NSSC22K1413.
 Figures in this paper were made with the help of \verb|Matplotlib| \citep{Hunter2007} and \verb|NumPy| \citep{2020Natur.585..357H}.